elnamy/CSC-349-Cal-Poly-Winter21/SCORE.md

         Part 2: Tests larger graphs
                 test case 7: passed.
         Part 2 Score: 2.0/2.0 points

-If you think that there is an error with this grading, send an email to your
-grader:

-    Viet Nguyen (vnguy143@calpoly.edu)

-Please do not reply to this email.
-In the email you're sending, include a copy of this feedback and a description of what you believe is graded incorrectly.
-You must send the email from your Cal Poly account.

 Part 0 details:
         test case 1: